imixs/imixs-adapters/imixs-adapters-sepa/README.md

 	<sepa-export name="key"><itemvalue>dbtr.iban</itemvalue>-<itemvalue>invoice.currency</itemvalue></sepa-export>

+To restrict the max count of invoices collected in a single SEPA Export the optional event configuration `maxcount` and `maxcount-event` can be added.

+	<sepa-export name="maxcount">100</sepa-export>
+	<sepa-export name="maxcount-event">20</sepa-export>

+In case and existing sepa export reaches the max count of collected invoices the max count event will be automatically executed.

 ## Scheduler Mode

 In the scheduler mode the invoice workflow does not link an workitem to a SEPA Export.
 Instead a scheduler can be configured to collect invoices periodically.
 The SEPA export is an implementation of the interface *org.imxis.workflow.scheduler.Scheduler*.